 SFL Deepwater is a 100% owned subsidiary of Ship Finance, incorporated in 2008 for the purpose of holding two ultra deepwater drilling rigs and leasing those rigs to Seadrill Deepwater Charterer Ltd. and Seadrill Offshore AS, fully guaranteed by their parent company Seadrill.
 In September 2008, SFL Deepwater entered into a \$1,400 million five year term loan facility to partly finance the acquisition of the two rigs.
 In June 2013, SFL Deepwater transferred one of the rigs and the corresponding lease to SFL Hercules, see below, and repaid the part of the loan facility relating to that rig.
 Accordingly, SFL Deepwater now holds one ultra deepwater drilling rig which is leased to Seadrill Deepwater Charterer Ltd. In October 2013, SFL Deepwater entered into a \$390 million five year term loan and revolving credit facility, which was used in November 2013 to refinance the previous \$1,400 million loan facility.
 At December 31, 2014, the balance outstanding under the new facility was \$303.3 million (2013: \$383.3 million), and the available amount under the revolving part of the facility was fully drawn.
 The Company guaranteed \$85.0 million of this debt at December 31, 2014 (2013: \$90.0 million).
-The rig is chartered on a bareboat basis and the terms of the charter provide the charterer to purchase the rig at a fixed price at the end of the charter, which expires in 2023.
-Because the main asset of SFL Deepwater is the subject of a lease which includes both fixed price call options and a fixed price purchase obligation, it has been determined that this subsidiary of Ship Finance is a variable interest entity in which Ship Finance is not the primary beneficiary.
+The rig is chartered on a bareboat basis and the terms of the charter provide the charterer with various call options to acquire the rig at certain dates throughout the charter.
+In addition, there is an obligation for the charterer to purchase the rig at a fixed price at the end of the charter, which expires in 2023.
+Because the main asset of SFL Deepwater is the subject of a lease which includes both fixed price call options and a fixed price purchase obligation, it has been determined that this subsidiary of Ship Finance is a variable interest entity in which Ship Finance is no the primary beneficiary.